BotBuilderCommunity/botbuilder-community-dotnet/libraries/Bot.Builder.Community.Adapters.Infobip/README.md

 ```

 * **Message Activity -> WhatsApp media Message**
-If you want send media message you need to insert media URL which should be available for Infobip.
+If you want send a media message, you need to insert the media URL which should be available for Infobip.
 Content type should be valid [MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) and type of MIME type will be used for detecting type of WhatsApp media message.
-If ContentType is not valid MIME type message will be sent as document.
+If ContentType is not valid MIME type, message will be sent as a document.
 Content property of Attachment will be ignored because it is not supported by Infobip.
-If you want to add caption you should add it to Text property.
-If you have multiple attachments only first attachment will have caption.
+If you want to add a caption, you should add it to Text property.
+If you have multiple attachments, only first attachment will have caption.
 Caption is available for all WhatsApp media message types except for audio.

 ```cs
   var attachment = new Attachment